zzzwiw/vintage-loudspeaker/README.md

 # vintage-loudspeaker
 An experimental loudspeaker stylized as vintage speakers from the 30s, 40s.

+More details about this project: https://motion-soundscape.blogspot.com/2019/12/project-vintage-loudspeaker-final.html

 This loudspeaker built with using three low / mid range speakers and two tweeter and based on "Open box" design with using some horn elements.
 It copies the typical design of the vintage radio and reel-to-reel equipment where speakers were in the same box with PCBs and mechanical parts.